Jose-Gomez-C/Jose-Gomez-C/README.md

 <h1 align="center">Jose Luis Gomez Camacho GitHub <img height="32px" src="https://cdn.svgporn.com/logos/git-icon.svg"> </h1>
-<p  align ="left"> student of software
-engineering at the Escuela Colombiana De
-Ingeniería Julio Gravito with great analytical skills for the design and implementation of solutions, as well as for problem solving;
-ability that I have been developing throughout my career by participating in academic support and administrative assistance.
-Throughout the career through participation in academic support and administrative assistance.
+<p  align ="left"> Software Engineer from the Universidad Escuela Colombiana De Ingeniería Julio Gravito with great analytical skills for the design and implementation of solutions, as well as for problem solving, ability that I developed throughout my career through participation in academic support and business practice.

-Knowledge in agile methodologies, object oriented programming, design and implementation of web pages, databases, and APPs.
+Knowledge in agile methodologies, object-oriented programming, design and implementation of web pages, databases and APP's. databases and APP's

 </p>

 * 🔭 I’m currently studying on [Julio Garavito Colombian School of Engineering](https://www.escuelaing.edu.co/es/)